Alaska Lease Agreement By Type (6)

 - If the landlord deducts money from the deposit for damages, the landlord has 30 days to return the remaining amount.

-- Landlords can charge a security deposit up to two months’ rent (including pet deposits if applicable).
+- Landlords can charge a security deposit of up to two months’ rent (including pet deposits if applicable).

 - Within 14 days of receiving the deposit, landlords must provide tenants with a written notice explaining the conditions under which they may withhold all or part of the deposit.[3]